tlamDson/WEEK6-Project/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you added to improve the site's functionality!
+      -Hide and display charts
+- Provide react-router through the sidebar

 ## Video Walkthrough